anchorchat/anchor-ui/CONTRIBUTING.md

 Anchor-UI is a public project, so pull requests are always welcome, but before working on a large change, it is best to open an issue first to discuss it with the maintainers.

 When in doubt, keep your pull requests small.
 To give a PR the best chance of getting accepted, don't bundle more than one feature or bug fix per pull request.
-It's always best to create two smaller PRs than one big PR.
+It's always better to create two smaller PRs than one big PR.

 As with issues, please begin the title with [ComponentName].